JasmeetSinghBali/JSentrix/nuances/DEV.md

 Apply dynamic scoring, decay, and sorting.
 <Make sure to look at 2 and 3 of the # test-core-1: Rag pipeline in test_jsentrix_core.py>

-Forward high-priority transactions to the Action Agent.
+Forward high-priority transactions only to the Action Agent not all txn incoming from intakeAgent.

 Phase 5: Analysis/Action Agent (LlamaIndex)
 Build the Action Agent using LlamaIndex.